HafsaKM/M2-assignment-/README.md

 This git-hub rep contains the references used for the M2 assignmnet set by Professor Nikolai Windbichler.

-Also, present here is the code I used to model the interactions between the componenets of the gene circuit and how they respond to ROS.
+Also, present here is the code I wrote to model the interactions between the components of the gene circuit and how they respond to ROS.

 I will upload the project proposal here after marking is complete.